Policies and Procedures

 *Staff members should assemble children at the appointed fire exit in each room or if this is not possible the nearest exit must be taken, all rooms and areas should be accounted for with a sweep of the bathroom area and cubicles.
 Children's welfare and safety must be of the utmost importance.

-*The senior staff member in each room most collect the register, information box, telephone and the time in sheet and lead the group from the building.
+*The senior staff members in each room must collect the register, information box, telephone and the time in sheet and lead the group from the building.
 The supernumerary staff member on duty should collect the visitor's book from the hall.

 *All belongings must be left behind.